India follows China's lead to widen use of coronavirus tracing app

 The railway ministry, which is currently running special trains to take migrant workers and others to their home towns, has ordered all passengers to download Aarogya Setu "before commencing their journey".

-A paramilitary force guarding India's airports and the metro train stations in capital New Delhi has proposed a similar plan for all passengers.
+A paramilitary force guarding India's airports and the metro train stations in capital New Delhi has proposed a similar plan for all passengers, according to Indian media reports.

+A spokesman for the paramilitary CISF said it had made no such recommendations to the government, while the Delhi Metro said it was yet to finalise its plan to resume services.

 And in Noida, a hub for smartphone manufacturing on the outskirts of New Delhi, police are using the country's criminal code to ensure everyone on the road has downloaded the app.